skycoin/skycoin/README.md

 ./ci-scripts/integration-test-stable.sh -v -r TestStableAddressBalance
 ```

-Update golden files in test-fixtures files:
+#### Update golden files in integration test-fixtures

+Golden files are expected data responses from the CLI or HTTP API saved to disk.
+When the tests are run, their output is compared to the golden files.

-To update all golden files:
+To update golden files, use the `-u` option:

 ```sh
 ./ci-scripts/integration-test-live.sh -v -u
 ./ci-scripts/integration-test-stable.sh -v -u
 ```

-We can also update specific test case's golden file with the `-r` option.
+We can also update a specific test case's golden file with the `-r` option.

 ### Formatting